 Judging criteria represented the known ˜shopping list of women car buyers.
-This included storage spaces, dashboard friendliness, child friendliness, aesthetic appeal and driveability.
-There wasnt the strict requirement to ascertain 0-100 in so many seconds or the Newton metres of torque (horsepower) but judges did, nonetheless, decide how well the car drove.
-The cars ˜sex appeal was also considered.
+This included storage spaces, dashboard friendliness, child-friendliness, aesthetic appeal, and driveability.
+There wasn’t the strict requirement to ascertain 0-100 in so many seconds or the Newton meters of torque (horsepower) but judges did, nonetheless, decide how well the car drove.
+The car’s sex appeal was also considered.

 Judging was by secret ballot and votes were audited by international accountancy practice, Grant Thornton, from their Auckland, New Zealand, offices.

 None of the judges knew each other’s scores.
 Grant Thornton’s senior partner, Paul McCormick, says when he received the voting forms his preconceptions about the possible result were proven inaccurate.
 I assumed a woman would inevitably place higher importance on characteristics such as value for money and child-friendliness.
 As the voting forms were received it soon became evident that factors such as sex appeal and carbon footprint were assessed more critically and were awarded relatively low scores compared to some other categories.

 It is also interesting to note that driveability and comfort rated the highest scores overall.
 Paul McCormick also says voting in some categories was particularly close.
 The race for the Sportscar award, for instance, and which was eventually awarded to the Audi TTS, changed several times as votes were received and it was exciting and surprising to see the significant effect each judge had on the final outcome.

 Certificates will be awarded to individual category winners and to the supreme winner early in 2010.
 The certificates have been designed by Bob Child of graphic design company Peartree Studios in Colerne, Somerset, England.
 The feminine graphic gracing the certificates was designed by artist and landscape architect, Trish Menzies, of Queensland in Australia.